vjmadrid/workspace-doc/doc/architecture/README-Nomenclature-Repository.md

-## Check Prerequisites
+## <a name="check-prerequisites">Check Prerequisites</a>

- * The use of Loweb Case nomenclature is recommended or, alternatively, the separation of words by the characters "-" or "_"
+ * The use of CamelCase nomenclature is recommended or, alternatively, the separation of words by the characters "-" or "_"
  * It is recommended that this be unique
  * English is recommended
  * The DESCRIPTION field should not contain the name of the application as it is already reflected in the COMPANY/PROJECT field